 - Face masks are not required in residence hall rooms unless non-resident guests are present.

 - Face masks are not required outside of University buildings (i.e. sitting outside, exercising outside, walking to and from classes) provided that social distancing of 6 feet is maintained.

 - Employees who are alone in private offices (individual offices with a door) or in laboratories are not required to wear face masks.

-Any mask distributed by the University, any cloth mask or face gaiter that covers the nose and mouth, or any commercially available medical grade face mask.
+Any mask distributed by the University, any cloth mask that covers the nose and mouth, or any commercially available medical grade face mask.
 Neck gaiters are not considered an acceptable form of masking.

 You may supply your own mask, and in addition the University will provide two masks, free of charge, to each student and employee.
 For information regarding mask pickup, students may contact the Office of Student Affairs and employees may contact Human Resources.

 The following recommendations are published by the Centers for Disease Control and Prevention.

 To put on and wear your face mask:

 - Wash your hands before putting on your face mask.

 - Put it over your nose and mouth and secure it under your chin.